News

 Q4: What is the relation among PbD, Data governance and Privacy professionals?

-PbD is a sort of data governance but for a certain tool project or process and data governance is the big system build up by small privacy design.
+PbD is a sort of data governance but for a certain tool project or process and data governance is the big system built up by small privacy design.
 Then, although the task force and later working part say PbD is on the topping of the cake, in fact, PbD is what the cake is done.
 So, if you build a project incorporating this perspective since the planning phase you can avoid situations where you need to stop a project and identify actions that are out of compliance.

 Due to development of legal framework as a Privacy professional you are also working in the technology environment i. e.
 AI, or any platform data (META, Tiktok) and other online services which you or your clients are using heavily and could have an impact on business. i. e. if it is said that a company was using a platform illegally, a company’s client could suspend or terminate its account with them.